Founded in 1971 BILD helps develop the organisations who provide services, and the people who give support.

 Popular questions about issues affecting parents and carers of children with special educational needs, including guidance about statementing.

-Search the official database for primary, secondary and special needs schools near Strensall Camp or anywhere in England.
+Search the official database for primary, secondary and special needs schools near Earswick or anywhere in England.
 You can also access Ofsted reports and get information on school performance.

 IPSEA is a registered charity offering free and independent advice to parents of children with special educational needs in England and Wales on: local authorities’ legal duties to assess and provide for children with special educational needs; exclusions of children with special needs/disabilities; actions or inaction by local authorities and/or schools which discriminate against children with disabilities.

 Click for SEN schools around YO32 5SW.
-Special schools for Strensall Camp for moderate to severe learning difficulties, ADHD, Autism, Physical impairment, complex health needs, communication difficulties, dyspraxia and other special needs.
+Special schools for Earswick for moderate to severe learning difficulties, ADHD, Autism, Physical impairment, complex health needs, communication difficulties, dyspraxia and other special needs.

 Online discussion forum about Special Educational Needs